Brachymetatarsia

 Brachymetatarsia is a rare malformation that causes one or more toes to be abnormally short.
 The condition is characterized by a metatarsal arch shortness of more than 5 mm.
-The condition is more common in females, and the incidence reported in the literature ranges from 0.02% to 0.05%.
+The condition is more common in females, and the condition is reported in literature ranges from 0.02% to 0.05%.
 Brachymetatarsia appears to be the result of epiphyseal plate retardation or premature closure.
 The etiology may be congenital and idiopathic, posttraumatic, postinfection, iatrogenic, or secondary to a systemic disease such as cancer, sickle cell disease, pseudohyperparathyroidism, Turner's syndrome, Down syndrome, Apert syndrome, athyroidism, or osteodystrophy.

 It most frequently involves the fourth metatarsal.
 If it involves the first metatarsal, the condition is known as Morton's syndrome.
 Treatment is via a number of differing surgical procedures.

 Diagnosis

 Differential diagnosis

 Congenital causes include: Aarskog syndrome, Turner syndrome, Albright's hereditary osteodystrophy, maternal ingestion of thalidomide during pregnancy and Apert syndrome.
 Can be caused by a trauma, although the exact mechanism is not known.